torvalds/linux/Documentation/core-api/cpu_hotplug.rst

   Bitmap of possible CPUs that can ever be available in the system.
 This is used to allocate some boot time memory for per_cpu variables that aren't designed to grow/shrink as CPUs are made available or removed.
-  Once set during boot time discovery phase, the map is static, i.e no bits are added or removed anytime.
+  Once set during boot time discovery phase, the map is static, i.e yes bits are added or removed anytime.
 Trimming it accurately for your system needs upfront can save some boot time memory.